SpiritualDixit/csv-importer/README.md

 ### Installing

-You need to either clone it or you can also [download](https://github.com/SpiritualDixit/csv_importer/archive/master.zip) also and we are ready for installation.
+You need to either clone it or you can [download](https://github.com/SpiritualDixit/csv_importer/archive/master.zip) also and we are ready for installation.

 This repo contains an example that how you can link your own module with it .
 You can find that example in **example** directory.